Nasty Little Beasts: The Grub a Blub Blub

 In Skegness, there is an unusual witchetty grub: a human-sized, anthropomorphic larva that watches television, eats crisps, and cries itself to sleep when stressed.
 It is nicknamed "The Grub A-Blub-Blub" and hosted at the Museum of Freaks and Oddities, enclosed behind a "DO NOT FEED" sign.

-Once upon a time, the larva was Savannah Slumberson, a lazy girl who preferred watching television in her bedroom instead of joining her active parents' rock climbing and cycling holidays.
-Her parents frequently expected her to participate, and embarrassed her when they sang her awake every morning at 7 am, already in their khaki shorts (either in her room or outside her bedroom window, depending on whether she remembered to lock her bedroom door the night before).
-She considered herself "cursed", and became lazier out of spite.
+Once upon a time, the larva is Savannah Slumberson, a lazy girl who prefers watching television in her bedroom instead of joining her active parents' rock climbing and cycling holidays.
+Her parents frequently expect her to participate, and embarrass her when they sing her awake every morning at 7 am, already in their khaki shorts (either in her room or outside her bedroom window, depending on whether she remembers to lock her bedroom door the night before).
+She considers herself "cursed", and becomes lazier out of spite.

-For a March holiday, Slumberson had campaigned for a visit to a Bridlington bed and breakfast, but her father announces they would be camping instead.
-The next morning, the family dressed into their lycra and cycled to the site, except for Slumberson—she hated wearing lycra and faked a cramp, so she slept under a sleeping bag as her parents' bikes dragged her there.
-She wakes to read a "Fit Camp" sign as her parents rode towards a camping lodge to meet the owner, Mrs Evadne Sprite.
-Slumberson dreads the holiday to come as Sprite explains camp activities, and tension arises when she learns no one is allowed to spend mornings in bed.
-A sticky witchetty grub falls from a nearby tree and lands on Slumberson's head, so she crushes it to death with her bike helmet; Sprite adds that the grubs' clinginess are why she encourages her customers to choose many active activities as possible.
+For a March holiday, Savannah campaigns for a visit to a Bridlington bed and breakfast, but her father announces they will be camping instead.
+The next morning, the family dresses into their lycra and cycles to the site, except for Savannah—she hates wearing lycra and fakes a cramp, so she sleeps under a sleeping bag as her parents' bikes drag her there.
+She wakes to read a "Fit Camp" sign as her parents ride towards a camping lodge to meet the owner, Mrs Evadne Sprite.
+Savannah dreads the holiday to come as Sprite explains camp activities, and tension arises when she learns no one is allowed to spend mornings in bed.
+A sticky witchetty grub falls from a nearby tree and lands on Savannah's head, so she crushes it to death with her bike helmet; Sprite adds that the grubs' clinginess are why she encourages her customers to choose many active activities as possible.

-Slumberson attempts to sleep for seven days, but her parents insist she wakes up on time so they can sightsee together.
+Savannah attempts to sleep for seven days, but her parents insist she wakes up on time so they can sightsee together.
 They visit museums of unconventional themes, a church, and an aqueduct.
 As she eats a bowl of grubs, Sprite overhears Slumberson reject another sightseeing trip in favour of holidaying in her own way, so she offers Slumberson's parents a midnight bat walk the next evening.
 Slumberson had spent the day in her tent sleeping and eating pizza, and does not care she will be alone for awhile, but Sprite advises her to stay in her sleeping bag in case the full moon entices grubs to act unnatural.
 Six hours later, Slumberson awakes to plopping sounds and the tent roof sinking.
 She wraps herself in her bag and evacuates the tent, only to be covered and smothered in the web of witchetty grubs.

 Her parents return at sunrise, finding a giant witchetty grub that terrifies them.
 They shoo the grub away, end their holiday and leave for home, and Sprite loans their lot to a family from Skegness.
 One of the male family members is a museum curator.